TREATED TURQUOISE

 KingmanTurquoise with stabilization

 Stabilized turquoise is when raw, natural turquoise has a plastic bonding agent.
-Stabilization can be present in both low grade (chalky) turquoise and unstable spider-webbed high-grade turquoise, as well as everything in-between.
+Most noteworthy, Stabilization can be present in both low grade (chalky) turquoise and unstable spider-webbed high-grade turquoise, as well as everything in-between.

 mGiMRqwVHroiekCt7XMtvjA Reconstituted Turquoise

 This is when pulverize turquoise has epoxy and molds into predetermine shapes.
-It is turquoise, only in the fact that it is powder turquoise and epoxy.
+Equally important, it is turquoise, only in the fact that it is powder turquoise and epoxy.

 Fake Block Turquoise

 Block turquoise is a mixture of plastic resin, chemicals and dyes that come in loaf-size blocks.
 Block turquoise contains no actual turquoise of any sort.
 Iron pyrite is produces a “matrix” effect.
-Block is often present in inlay, heishi and beads.
+Moreover, block is often present in inlay, heishi and beads.
 Sometimes sellers incorrectly label block turquoise as “reconstitute turquoise.”
-There is no actual turquoise in this material!
+Consequently, there is no actual turquoise in this material!

 Dyed turquoise is a process which uses a pigment to deepen a stone’s color